In this guide

 Sharing and Copying DEMs

-Unlike the commercial satellite imagery, stereo-derived elevation models produced by the PGC may be shared.
+Like the commercial satellite imagery, stereo-derived elevation models produced from Maxar imagery may not be shared.

 Related Guide: Introduction to User Services